Selecting Your First Musical Instrument|Electric Guitar

 The weight balance between the head and body is an important point for those who want to run around the stage.
 The lighter the weight, the more comfortable it seems, but remember that it also affects the sound output.

-Locking type, such as Floyd Rose: The
+Locking type such as Floyd Rose:

 Tuning does not go out of tune.
 It takes some getting used to, but it is not easy to set the strings and tune the instrument.